madinalikes/Cause_of_Death_in_the_US/README.md

 <img width="369" alt="erd_diagram" src="https://user-images.githubusercontent.com/111404552/209063656-bd02f2d4-d818-44fa-8275-91138e44bb23.png">

 The cleaned data was then transferred into a Database.
-We created tables in our database to match with our Panda’s DataFrame in the Jupyter notebook.
+We create census_db and death_causes tables in our database to match with our Panda’s DataFrame in the Jupyter notebook.
 We used PG admin in Postgres to store our data.

 ```

 CREATE TABLE census_db(
 id serial Primary Key,
 Population FLOAT,
 Hispanic TEXT,